Linda555/My-new-project/README.md

-# AI-program that verify intern approved or un approved reading in the patient record.
+# VeriCare – The AI-agent that ensures healthcare professionals have legitimate access to patient records at the right time.

 Final project for the Building AI course

 ## Summary

-The AI-program automatically calculates probability for "not approved" reading and sends a report if a reading in the medical record is listed at "not approved".
-The probability is calculated from caregiver's department in the hospital, work title, journal-aktivity and patient's most recent active visits.
+VeriCare is an AI-driven program that automatically calculates the probability of unauthorized access to patient records.
+If an access attempt is classified as "not approved," the system generates a report.
+The probability assessment is based on factors such as the caregiver’s department, job title, journal activity, and the patient’s most recent visits.

 ## Background

-Every year, care staff read in medical records without having a care-contact with the patient.
-The integrity of several patients is violated.
-This is contrary to the Patient Data Act, which points out that you must be involved in the patient's care in order to read the medical record.
-The care staff leaves a digital footprint in the medical record when it is read, but the problem is that few have time to check the log and this is not routinely managed in all departments.
-Therefore, it is often up to the patient himself to suspect and investigate who has read in his patient record and if that person is involved in the care.
-The safety of the journal is not the patient's responsibility by law.. but the responsibility is often placed on the patient.
+Each year, healthcare staff access patient records without having an active care relationship with the patient, violating patient privacy.
+This practice conflicts with the Patient Data Act, which states that access to medical records must be justified by patient care involvement.
+While digital footprints are left when records are accessed, reviewing logs is time-consuming and not consistently enforced across all departments.
+As a result, patients are often left to suspect and investigate unauthorized access themselves.
+Legally, ensuring medical record security is the healthcare provider’s responsibility, yet in practice, the burden often falls on the patient.

 ## How is it used?

-The program is linked to all the healthcare workers that moves in the journal and to activities in the journal.
-The program examines the employees against several criteria once a month and then sends a report to the system administrator.
-Suspicious events are then investigated at the department further where the incident took place by an administrator.
-In what kind situations is the solution needed. the system will automate and clear data so that the search for violations becomes easier and more manageable.
+VeriCare monitors healthcare workers' interactions with patient records and analyzes these activities against predefined criteria.
+Once a month, the system generates a report for the system administrator, flagging suspicious access events.
+These cases are then further investigated within the relevant department.
+By automating data analysis, VeriCare makes it easier to detect and manage potential violations, streamlining compliance monitoring.